java-crypto/cross_platform_crypto/docs/libsodium_overview.md

 Giving a summary you may say "*I have never heard the names of the algorithms before*" and you are right... me too!
 That's the reason why I did not try to find a "cross platform solution" as there is no **AES**, **RSA** or **traditional EC curve** cryptography available in Libsodium.
 When viewing the sourcecodes you will notice that all **Libsodium programs are short** compared to the traditional ones because it is a high developed library that does a lot in the background.

-A more detailed overview is available with the original [Libsodium documentation](https://doc.libsodium.org/) that is written in and for the "C" framework but the functionality is equal on all bindings for tother languages.
+A more detailed overview is available with the original [Libsodium documentation](https://doc.libsodium.org/) that is written in and for the "C" framework but the functionality is equal on all bindings for other languages.

-But the good news are: there are bindings available for Java, PHP (built-in since PHP 7.x), C#, NodeJs and for browser usage and I'm providing solutions for all major cryptography tasks like key encryption, private-public encryption and signing.
+But the good news are: there are bindings available for Java, PHP (built-in since PHP 7.x), C#, NodeJs and for browser usage and I'm providing solutions for all major cryptography tasks like key encryption, private-public encryption and signing. **For all starting cryptography with Libsodium I strongly recommend to do this in PHP** because Libsodium support is included (PHP version >= 7.3) and all of my examples will run "out of the box".

 Here are my articles regarding Libsodium themes: